 The following steps outline how to calculate the Technician Efficiency:

-1. First, determine the number of jobs completed (JC).
+1. Determine the number of jobs completed (JC).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.